 The Birth of XCaaS

-XCaaS bundles CCaaS and Unified Communications as a Service (UCaaS) into a single solution to manage internal and external communication with one license.
+XCaaS bundles CCaaS and UCaaS into a single solution to manage internal and external communication with one license.

 IVR Turns into Intelligent Bots